wind-m05/wind-m05.github.io/_posts/2022-11-14-Motion-Control-on-a-4th-order-setup.md

 # Introduction
 ## Why this project?
-This project was part of a course named Control Engineering (4CM00) where the foundations of system identification and controller design have been taught in theory as well as practice.
+This project was part of a course named Control Engineering where the foundations of system identification and controller design have been taught in theory as well as practice.

 ## Background
 The research on 4-th order motion setups have been quite of interest in the control field due to its wide implementations in control problems for companies.
 Applications that show very similar behavior compared to the set-up in this project are for example wafer-steppers, (3D)-printers, pick and place machines and many more.
-The setup used in this project is referred as the PATO setup which is provided by the TU/e.
-There are 2 inertias that are connected via a torsion spring and one of the inertias is connected to an electric motor.
+In the setup of this project, there are 2 inertias that are connected via a torsion spring and one of the inertias is connected to an electric motor.
 A schematic of the setup is shown below.

 ![NARX_model](/assets/images/pato-control/PATO.png)